Investing in the Construction & Construction Materials Sector

 Based on the information provided by the MoCI’s handbook, due to huge infrastructure projects, rising population and income level, the demand for construction materials in the coming decade will be very high.
 These materials represent 35%-45% value of the construction market, which according to Altai Consulting (USAID CDP Private Sector Development Program 2007), is estimated USD 2.7-USD 3.5 billion.
 These building materials include cement, steel, sand and aggregate, bricks, fixtures and fittings, timber and wood, paints and chemicals, electric supplies and construction equipment, some of which are discussed below:

 Cement is the most basic element in the modern building materials and its demand Afghanistan is high.
 Afghanistan once produced cement, but is now a big importer from regional countries.
 The imported cement is generally of low quality and high transportation costs.
-According to Central Statistics Organization, the total cement imports was 6,625.6 thousand tons 2013-14 (USD 488.3 Million) while the domestic production for the same year was 87 thousand tons.
+According to Central Statistics Organization, the anual cement imports were around 6000 thousand tons while the anual domestic production is ariund 90 thousand tons.
 This shows the huge gap between the market demand and local supply in-country where the raw materials required from cement production are in huge quantities.
 Private sector investment will generate high profits through domestic production and fill the supply gap.
 MoCI have identified following locations for establishing cement production:

 Jabal-e Saraj in Parwan Province